 - Always cover the keypad with your free hand whenever you use your card to avoid your PIN being seen, or to prevent it from being captured by a hidden camera set up by a criminal.

 - Make sure you’re aware of people who may be standing too close or trying to distract you as you use an ATM in order to steal your card details and PIN.
 It’s okay to say no to offers of help from seemingly well-meaning strangers.

 - If your card has been retained by a card machine, ensure you report it to your card provider immediately – if possible whilst at, or near, the machine.
 Make sure you have your card company’s 24-hour contact telephone number.
-The number will be on the back of your card, your card statement or on their website.
+The number will be on the back of your card, your card statement, their website or banking app.